Diabetic Macular Edema

 What can be done for diabetic macular edema?

 The backbone of all treatments for diabetic macular edema is good blood sugar and blood pressure control.
 In patients who need immediate help while they work on their systemic health issues, there are several treatment options that may help.
 Laser can be applied to areas of damaged blood vessels and damaged retina to help reduce leaking and assist in fluid reabsorption.
 For vision that is reduced because of fluid accumulation, anti-VEGF and steroid medications can be used to help fluid reabsorb.
 Anti-VEGF medications were developed to remove VEGF (Vascular Endothelial Growth Factor), a major factor in making blood vessels leaky.
 These medications must be delivered as an injection in the eye after anesthetic and antiseptic treatment to the eye to make the injection as comfortable and safe as possible.
-Since the introduction of anti-VEGF medications, many clinical trials have proven their efficacy.
+Since the introduction of anti-VEGF medications, many clinical trials have proven their efficacy1 (Ou et al. 2017).
 Bevacizumab (Avastin), Ranibizumab (Lucentis), and Aflibercept (Eylea) are the most useful anti-VEGF drugs we have available today.